fleetdm/fleet/handbook/manual-qa.md

 Run the "Get the version of the resident operating system" query against your local machine by running the following command:

-`fleetctl query --hosts <your-local-machine-here> --query Get the version of the resident operating system`
+`fleetctl query --hosts <your-local-machine-here> --query-name "Get the version of the resident operating system"`

 ### Pack flow